-Whether performing solo or with a full band, Overman is a young Bruce Springsteen, (think “Nebraska”).
-He’s a folksinger and a rocker (think “Born to Run”), fronting a talented group of musicians swinging from flawless riffs to intoxicating beats.
+Whether performing solo or with a full band, Overman is a poet, reminiscent of a young Bruce Springsteen, (think “Nebraska”) or Bob Dylan.
+He’s a folksinger and a rocker (think “Born to Run”), whether performing solo or fronting a talented group of musicians swinging from flawless riffs to intoxicating beats.

-Drawing comparisons to The Avetts and Jason Isbell, the band carries an unwavering commitment to its music — and to its fans.
-That music and those lyrics, as the Huffington Post wrote, seems to draw “ … from the experiences of someone much older.”
+Drawing comparisons to Jason Isbell and Damien Rice, Overman carries an unwavering commitment to his music and to his fans.
 Soulful and unforgettable.
 Addictive and sometimes playful.
 Meaningful and real.
-Those factors, plus a transcendent passion and unyielding commitment to craft, are what truly define this rising, must-see young artist, who has only just begun what promises to be a long and fruitful musical journey.
+Those factors, plus a transcendent passion and unyielding commitment to his craft, are what truly define this rising, must-see young artist, who has only just begun what promises to be a long and fruitful musical journey.